SimonBrenninger/ddca_ss2025/tasks/level1/tetris/task.md

 This type is used for the `gamepad` input.
-You can simply connect the buttons of the SNES (and lkater the Gamecube) gamepad to the appropriate signals of this record in the top-level architecture.
+You can simply connect the buttons of the SNES (and later the Gamecube) gamepad to the appropriate signals of this record in the top-level architecture.

 The controls for the game are as follows: